datajoint-company/data-science-plan/README.md

 ## Workflow
 Describe the overall workflow in the project surrounding the data.

+## Data integrity
+How will the data be protected from loss, corruption, and inconsistencies due to technical issues or human error?

 ## Data entry
 Define what data will need to be entered manually, when and how.